maikelbos0/VDT.Core.Blazor.Wizard/src/VDT.Core.Blazor.Wizard/README.md

 - `ButtonPrevious` renders the previous button only if enabled and a previous step is available
 - `ButtonNext` renders the next button if a next step is available
 - `ButtonFinish` renders the finish button if no next step is available
-- `Content` renders the content of the currently active step
+- `ActiveStepContent` renders the content of the currently active step

 ### Example